pgbackrest/pgbackrest/README.md

 ### v0.31: ???

 * Added option (--no-start-stop) to allow backups when Postgres is shut down.
 If postmaster.pid is present then --force is required to make the backup run (though is Postgres is running an inconsistent backup will likely be created).
+This option was added primarily for the purpose of unit testing, but there may be applications in the real world as well.

+* Removed dependency on Moose.
+It wasn't being used extensively and makes for longer startup times.

 ### v0.30: core restructuring and unit tests